perriera/for_interfaces/vm/digitalocean/README.md

 ### Login in remotely using CMD.exe

 - Select the DigitalOcean display for the Droplet again
 - Next to the `ipv4:` tag is a number
 - Copy that number to the clipboard
 - In the CMD.exe box do this:

 		ssh dev@<paste clipboard contents>

-	- When the prompt displays with the name of drop let you are connected.
+- When the prompt displays with the name of Droplet you are connected.

+		To run a command as administrator (user "root"), use "sudo <command>".
+		See "man sudo_root" for details.

+		dev@ubuntu-4g:~$

 - Keep the `dev@IP_address` handy as Visual Studio Code will need it to login
 - Feel free to close the `Access` dialog box

 #### Backup/Restore you instance
 In order to backup or restore your droplet you'll have to depend on the sevices provided by DigitalOcean.